Updated 6/30/24

 The outdoor condenser pressurizes the refrigerant, turning it back into a liquid.
 The coil releases heat with the help of an exhaust fan and returns the refrigerant back to the inside handler.

 It’s a complicated process and the coils are a delicate and important part of it.
-Pet hair, dust, and fibers can all affect the evaporator (inside) cool.
+Pet hair, dust, and fibers can all affect the evaporator (inside) coil.

 The condenser coil can be stalled by debris (as previously mentioned) or by an electrical interruption.
 This is difficult to detect because the exhaust fan can still run, leading you to think it’s an indoor problem when it could be your condenser coil.